 Ensure that you overlap your strokes both horizontally and vertically when moving to the next section.
 This guarantees that you get an even coat and smooth finish in the end.

-Once you have completed all your walls, you will need to let the paint dry for a few hours.
-Once your paint is all dried up, you can do a second coat to get you a better finish.
+Once you have completed spray painting walls, you will need to let the paint dry for a few hours.
+Once your paint is all dried up, you can do a second coat to get a better finish.

 Spray painting the ceiling